 When we are unable to establish selling price using VSOE or TPE, we use estimated selling price, or ESP, in our allocation of arrangement consideration.
 The objective of ESP is to determine the price at which we would transact a sale if the product or service were sold on a standalone basis.
-In determining ESP, we use either the list price of the deliverable less a discount or the cost to provide the product or service plus a margin.
-When using list price less a discount, we use discounts from list price for previous transactions.
-This approach incorporates several factors, including the size of the transaction and any changes to list prices.
-The data is collected from prior sales, and although the data may not have the sample size or consistency to establish VSOE, it is sufficiently objective to estimate the selling price.
-When using cost plus a margin, we consider the historical margins of the product or service on previous contracts and several factors including any changes to pricing methodologies, competitiveness of products and services and cost drivers that would cause future margins to differ from historical margins.
+In determining ESP, we use the cost to provide the product or service plus a margin, or consider other factors.
+When using cost plus a margin, we consider the total cost of the product or service, including customer-specific and geographic factors.
+We also consider the historical margins of the product or service on previous contracts and several factors including any changes to pricing methodologies, competitiveness of products and services and cost drivers that would cause future margins to differ from historical margins.

 Products.
-We most often recognize revenue from sales of products upon customer acceptance of the system.
+We most often recognize revenue from sales of products upon delivery or customer acceptance of the system.
 Where formal acceptance is not required, we recognize revenue upon delivery or installation.
 When the product is part of a multiple element arrangement, we allocate a portion of the arrangement consideration to product revenue based on estimates of selling price.